kevintruong/til/C Programming, Part 1:  Introduction.md

 ```
 Example

-The array name is means the first byte of the array.
+The array name points to the first byte of the array.
 Both `ary` and `ptr` can be printed out:
 ```C
 char ary[] = "Hello";
 char *ptr = "Hello";